-This July 2024 version of the paper studies a search platform#s incentives to rank firms’ products across sponsored and organic positions, accounting for the incentives of both firms and consumers.
+This paper is now R&R at The Economic Journal.
+The paper studies a search platform’s incentives to rank firms’ products across sponsored and organic positions, accounting for the incentives of both firms and consumers.

 Welcome to the website of